Skip to main content

 warningsarrayNon-fatal “could not verify” messages (e.g. a known-CVE check that couldn’t resolve an action version).
 Gated by --fail-warnings (exit 3).
 Omitted when none.

 dataCollectionDegradedbooleanTrue when a collection or enrichment step failed mid-run, so the analysis ran on incomplete data.
-Treat the run as suspect even if compliance reads 100.
+Treat the run as suspect even if it passed its gate.
 Omitted when false.

 degradedReasonsarrayHuman-readable reasons behind dataCollectionDegraded.
 Omitted when not degraded.

-plumberConfigobjectSelf-describing snapshot of the effective policy: source, effectivePolicy (the parsed config with comments stripped), and hash (sha256 of the canonical policy).
+plumberConfigobjectSelf-describing snapshot of the effective policy: source, effectivePolicy (the parsed config with comments stripped and, for an overlay config, extends fully resolved), and hash (sha256 of the canonical policy).
 Written on every run.

 Per-control *Result block